Low Level Laser LLLT Cold Laser Photobiomodulation Safety

-Laser safety eyewear should match the laser wavlength and have sufficient optical density at that wavelength to protect the eye.
+Laser safety eyewear should match the laser wavelength and have sufficient optical density at that wavelength to protect the eye.

-THOR offer laser safety eyewear for sale that matches the laser wavlength / powers offered and meet ISO recomendations
+THOR offer laser safety eyewear for sale that matches the laser wavelength / powers offered and meet ISO recomendations.

 For more information on laser safety: